 Earlier this year you may have seen Iceland in the headlines as they work towards the very admirable task of removing the plastic packaging from all of its own-label products by 2023.
 I was lucky enough to meet Ian Schofield who is the brains behind the project and he very kindly agreed to an interview on his insight into the plastic mess (and solutions!) that the world currently seems to be in.

-In case you haven’t seen the problems created by plastic, I highly recommend that you watch Blue Planet and A Plastic Ocean.
+In case you haven’t seen the problems created by plastic, I highly recommend that you read Plastic Pollution and watch Blue Planet and A Plastic Ocean.
 It’s a really sad situation to be in but hopefully the vast amount of coverage that the detrimental effects of plastic has had, will kick start a wave of positive movement and change in not only our generation but for generations to come as well.

 5 Tips to Reduce Single Plastic Use